apache/zeppelin/docs/interpreter/jdbc.md

   </tr>
 </table>

-Is not necessary add jar driver to the classpath for PostgreSQL or similar.
+It is not necessary to add driver jar to the classpath for PostgreSQL as it is included in Zeppelin.

 #### Simple connection